-Fatigue Markers: As military units move and fight, they become "fatigued."
-Fatigue is represented in five "Fatigue levels" from 0 to 4.
-Military units must always be at one of these levels.
+1 Military units must always be at one of these levels.
 Fatigue markers are placed underneath a unit's Strength marker.
 As the unit's Fatigue level changes, its Fatigue marker is adjusted.
 A unit at Fatigue level 0 does not possess a Fatigue marker-the lack of such a marker indicates Level 0.
 Leaders never possess Fatigue markers.

-2.3 THE MAP
+THE MAP 2.3